 10. Clean Your Kitchen

 Use lemons to make two homemade cleaners at once – an enzyme cleaning spray and a scrub!
 I use this enzyme scrub all the time on my sink, and it works like a charm!
 My sink is left looking clean and sparkling, and it smells so fresh, too!
 Get all the details and plenty of photos at the link below.

 11. Freshen Your Garbage Disposal

 If your garbage disposal is smelling a little funky, there’s a super simple way to clean it!
-Just pour white vinegar into an ice cube mold, and drop a small chunk of lemon into each section.
+Just pour white vinegar into an ice cube mold, and drop small lemon slices into each section.
 Freeze the tray, then drop a few of the frozen vinegar cubes into your running garbage disposal.
 The ice will help keep the blades sharp and clean, and the lemon helps to deodorize the disposal.
 Repeat the process once a week or so to keep things smelling fresh.

 12. Wash Your Veggies

 Use lemon juice to clean your fresh fruits and vegetables.
 Just add 1 tablespoon of lemon juice to 8 ounces of water, and pour it into a spray bottle.
 Spray your fruits and veggies, let them sit for a few minutes, and then rinse them thoroughly with cold water.